We have signed up to the Chartered Institute of Housing's Make a Stand pledge, which supports people experiencing domestic abuse.

 Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.

-Coercive behaviour is an act or pattern of acts of assault, threats, humiliation and intimidation or other abuse that's used to harm, punish or frighten the victim. his definition includes honour-based violence, female genital mutilation (FGM) and forced marriage.
+Coercive behaviour is an act or pattern of acts of assault, threats, humiliation and intimidation or other abuse that's used to harm, punish or frighten the victim.
+This definition includes so-called honour-based violence, female genital mutilation (FGM) and forced marriage.
 Victims are not confined to one gender or ethnic group.

 Domestic abuse can be perpetrated by a partner, an ex-partner, someone acting on behalf of an ex-partner, or a family member of the victim - for example, if an elderly person is being abused.
 It can also include abuse from children towards parents.
 We encourage you to report incidents that you either experience or witness.